 Best practices for writing and storing Golang logs

 The first thing while writing a log is to find a perfect library.
-Then after you have chosen the logging library, you’ll also want to plan for where in your code to make calls to the logger, how to store your logs, how to make them available at any given time, and how to analyze them.
+Then after you have chosen the logging library, you’ll also want to plan for where in your code to make calls to the logger, how to store your logs, make them available at any given time, and analyze them.

 Let’s see some of the best practices.

-- You can make calls to the logger from within your primary application process, not within goroutines.
+- You can call the logger from within your primary application process, not within the goroutines.

 - It is considered good practice to write logs from your application to a local file, even if you will ship them to a central platform later.